miczho/self-notes/topics/cs479-notes.md

 ### Functions and Functions as Objects

-\* and **
+\* in fuctions turns arguments into a tuple and ** turns args into dictionarys

+you can preset arguments into default values

 ### Classes

-Double underscore methods are special, here are some examples
+Double underscore methods (aka magic methods) are special, here are some examples

 1. \_\_init__(self): constructor
 2. \_\_str__(self): called when instance is converted to str (human readable)
 3. \_\_repr__(self): string representation for debugging (for example), evaluating in interactive shell
 4. \_\_eq__(self): specifies how `==` behaves (what is necessary for two instances to be equal?)
-5. (refer to edstem for third party documentation)
+5. (more online for third party documentation)

 Static methods will need a __decorator__ `@staticmethod` to identify is as such

+### List Comprehension, Looping, Iterables

+list comprehension - `[i for i in range(50) if i > 5]`

+`enumerate()` allows you to index and iterate at the same time

+### Iterators and Generators

+Every generator is an iterable, but not vice versa.
+Generators also cannot go backwards.

+`yield`, like pausing a function??

+### Data File Formats

+TXT, CSV, XML, JSON

+unstructured data: books, images, health records, etc.

+When you find data you should
+1. document where it came from
+2. figure out what its license is
+3. document when you retrieve it
+4. determine how it was collected / critical thinking about methodology